Laxman Sivaramakrishnan nails England with 12-wicket haul

 When Cowans eventually snared Vengsarkar India were ahead of the clock at 116 in 104 minutes.
 The first three batsmen had scored 85 runs between them in 95 balls with 17 boundaries.
 It was a rare display of aggressive batting after the dull series the same countries had played earlier that decade.

 Mohinder Amarnath and Sandeep Patil carried on with the onslaught.
-India seemed to be going away with the match when the English spinners struck: Edmonds removed Patil while Pocock claimed Amarnath; from 156 for three India lost two wickets without the addition of a run.
+India seemed to be going away with the match when the English spinners struck: Edmonds removed Patil while Pocock claimed Amarnath; from 156 for 3 India slipped to 156 for 5.
 It was only the 34th over.